oracle/odpi/doc/src/functions/dpiPool.rst

     reference is NULL or invalid, an error is returned.

-.. function:: int dpiPool_setDbToken(dpiPool *pool, \
+.. function:: int dpiPool_setAccessToken(dpiPool* pool, \
-        dpiDbTokenInfo *dbTokenInfo)
+        dpiAccessToken* accessToken)

     The function is used to manually set the token and private key for a session pool.
-After pool creation it can be used to periodically reset the token and key to avoid the need for the pool token callback function :member:`dbTokenCallback<dpiPoolCreateParams.dbTokenCallback>` to be
+After pool creation it can be used to periodically reset the token and private key to avoid the need for the pool token callback function
+    :member:`accessTokenCallback<dpiPoolCreateParams.accessTokenCallback>` to
-    called during pool growth.
+    be called during pool growth.

     This function may also be useful for testing.
 By setting an invalid token and key the subsequent pool callback function behavior can be seen without